 Simply put, this is the starting bet in any card-based table game.
 There will usually be a specific circle or square on the table called the “ante spot” to place your chips into.

-This is a simple strategy commonly used when playing blackjack, but other basic strategies do exist for roulette, baccarat and other games.
+This is a simple strategy commonly used when playing blackjack.
 Basic strategy guides exist on the net which can help players learn when to double down, split, hit and stand, amongst other options.

 Betting behind is a feature which is available for players of certain live dealer games.
 It essentially means that players who haven’t got a seat at a live dealer table can still place wagers on specific games such as baccarat.